13 best things to do in Canberra: city guide

 Welcome and thank you for visiting this article.
 Before you start reading, you need to know that some of the links on my website are affiliate links of which I receive a small commission from the sale of certain items, but the price remains the same for you.

 Canberra, the capital of Australia, is a fantastic city.
 It’s full of history and has plenty to do for families or couples looking for some fun or people visiting on business.
-The city is an excellent destination in Australia with things to do no matter your interests.
+The city is an excellent destination in Australia no matter your interests.

 READ ALSO: The best 5-day itinerary for Melbourne

-Canberra is located in the Australian Capital Territory or simply the ACT, bordering New South Wales and about a four-hour drive from Sydney and a three-hour drive from Melbourne.
+Canberra is located in the Australian Capital Territory or simply the ACT, bordering New South Wales and about a four-hour drive from Sydney and a six-hour drive from Melbourne.

-The city is easily accessible by car or public transport and has an international airport serviced by major airlines, including Qantas, Virgin Australia, and Jetstar.
+The city is easily accessible by car or public transport.
+It has an international airport serviced by major airlines, including Qantas, Virgin Australia, and Jetstar with ticket prices often starting from AU$ 50 for a one-way ticket.

 You can also catch a train from Sydney or Melbourne to Canberra’s central station.
 Bus services are available from Sydney.
 In addition, several coach companies operate between Canberra and other Australian cities.